 Training Program Policy

-To allow a first come, first serve” enrollment basis, agencies will no longer be able to make “blanket registrations.”
-For example, an agency will not be permitted to request a certain amount slots without knowing who the attendees from their agency will be prior to registration.
+To allow a first come, first serve basis, agencies will no longer be able to make “blanket registrations.”
+For example, an agency will not be permitted to request a certain amount slots without knowing who the attendees are prior to registration for a course.
 However, there is no capacity limit for an agency to submit for registration.
-If the requesting agency has all of the information for the attendees they wish to register, that agency will be permitted to submit as many registrations as they request.
+If the requesting agency has all the attendee’s registering information, they then will be allowed to submit as many registrations as they request.

 Student No Shows:

 Most courses are offered at no cost to the student.
 However, these courses are funded through federal grants, and it takes considerable resources to plan and arrange logistics to bring courses to the County.
 When class attendance is less

 than the registration roster, it reflects poorly on the student, the student’s organization, and the County.
 This puts EMHSA at risk of not being able to retain Instructing Agencies for future courses.
 If a student misses two classes without notifying the EMHSA Training & Exercise Specialist prior to the